 Monitoring High Voltage Systems

-Warning: Systems greater than 480V phase-to-phase are not fully supported by eGauge Systems.
+Warning: Systems greater than 600V phase-to-phase are not fully supported by eGauge Systems.
 Supported CTs are rated for up to 600Vac, systems at higher voltages will need to source alternate CTs.

 Monitoring High Voltage Systems

-First, a disclaimer: although it's technically possible to monitor a high voltage system (greater than 480Vac phase to phase or 277Vac phase to neutral), eGauge Systems doesn't officially support this and doesn't offer hardware capable of doing so directly. eGauge support can assist with eGauge configuration, but cannot offer any guarantees regarding accuracy.
+First, a disclaimer: although it's technically possible to monitor a high voltage system (greater than 480Vac phase to phase or 277Vac phase to neutral, or 600Vac phase to phase using EV1000 sensors), eGauge Systems doesn't officially support this and doesn't offer hardware capable of doing so directly. eGauge support can assist with eGauge configuration, but cannot offer any guarantees regarding accuracy.
 Note that a wiring mixup during installation can damage or destroy the eGauge - this damage is not covered under warranty.

 In order to calculate real power, the eGauge meter needs two measurements - a voltage reference and an amperage reference (technically the meter also captures amperage and voltage waveforms, which lets the meter calculate power factor and thus real power).